confluentinc/examples/multiregion/docs/multiregion.rst

      observers to be automatically promoted into the ISR.
 In the case of ``multi-region-async-op-under-min-isr`` the number of non-observer replicas (1) is less than the ``min.insync.replicas`` value (2).
 Observers are promoted to the ISR to meet the ``min.insync.replicas`` requirement.
-In the case of ``multi-region-async-op-under-replicated`` the number of online replicas (1) is less than the intended number of non observer replicas from the replica placement (2).
+In the case of ``multi-region-async-op-under-replicated`` the number of online replicas (1) is less than the intended number of non-observer replicas from the replica placement (2).
 An observer is promoted to fulfill this requirement.

 #.
 Run the script